BlueJeansAndRain/NeedJS/README.md

     // property set to false, or throw an exception.
     resolver: new Needy.Resolver(options),

-    //
-    // Options below this point are for the default Needy.Resolver
-    // instance that is created when the resolver option is not set.
-They
-    // have no effect if a custom resolver is used._
-    //

-    // The path prefix to use when requiring relative or top-level main
-    // module, prequire, and core module names.
-Defaults in order to whichever
-    // of the following exists:__dirname, __filename directory part, module.uri
-    // directory part, window.location directory part, or "/".
-If this is
-    // not an absolute (beginning with /) path, then it is appended to the
-    // default startPath.
-    root: "/",

-    // The dependencies directory name to look for when resolving
-    // top-level module names.
-Defaults to "node_modules" for Node.js
-    // compatibility.
-    prefix: "node_modules",

-    // The manifest file name to look for in directory modules.
-Defaults
-    // to "package.json" for Node.js compatibility.
-    manifest: "package.json",

     // Syncronously fetch the plain/text at a URI.
 Defaults to an internal
     // default method based on Node's file system module or XMLHttpRequest
     // class, depending on what's available in the environment.